 Compared to the rest of the Metropolitan Los Angeles market, the Southeast Industrial District region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst Southeast Industrial District occupants.
+Public administration is the dominant industry in this market.
+Commute by public transit is the most popular way to get to work amongst Southeast Industrial District folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.